rickstaa/tmux-notify/README.md

 ### Add additional shell suffixes

 The Tmux notify script uses your shell prompt suffix to check whether a command has finished.
 By default, it looks for the `$`, `#` and `%` suffixes.
-Additionally, suffixes can be added by putting `set -g @tnotify-prompt-suffixes 'put your comma-separated bash suffix list here'` in the .tmux.conf file.
+Additional suffixes can be added by putting `set -g @tnotify-prompt-suffixes 'put your comma-separated bash suffix list here'` in the .tmux.conf file.

->> **Note**
+> **Note**
 > Feel free to open [a pull](https://github.com/rickstaa/tmux-notify/pulls) request or [issue](https://github.com/rickstaa/tmux-notify/issues) if you think your shell prompt suffix should be included by default.

 ## How does it work